-While 87% of Americans say it's a parent's responsibility to initiate legacy-planning conversations, few do.
-What's the sticking point?
-In many cases, it may be children's reluctance to take part in difficult planning conversations that force them to acknowledge their parents' mortality.
-"Parents are actually more receptive to talking about legacy planning than their kids might be," says Matthew Wesley, director of the Center for Family WealthTM.
-"Most parents don't want to burden their kids with a mess, turmoil and conflict because of inadequate planning."
+Starting a conversation with your family about your legacy can be tough.
+According to a 2022 survey by the senior housing and care website Caring.com, only about a quarter of those 55 and older report talking to their children about estate planning; one out of five of those under 55 have had that conversation with their parents.2 What’s the sticking point?
+In many cases, it may be children’s reluctance to take part in difficult planning conversations that force them to acknowledge their parents’ mortality.
+“Parents are actually more receptive to talking about legacy planning than their kids might be,” says Matthew Wesley, director of the Merrill Center for Family WealthTM.
+“Most parents don’t want to burden their kids with a mess, turmoil and conflict because of inadequate planning.”

 “Planning your legacy can give you the reassurance that you’ve done all you can to organize your life, articulate your wishes and shape how you will be remembered.”